 - Make sure that the checkbox is selected in order for the category to apply to your post.
 You can also uncheck the box if you don’t want the category to apply to your post.

 - In order to add a Tag, scroll down beneath the Category section and you will see the section labeled Tags.
 Click in the field to type in a new tag.

 - After you have finished typing the tag name, hit your enter key.
 It will then automatically add the Tag.
 If you don’t want the tag, you can click on the ‘x’ in order to remove the tag.

 - Click on Update or Publish in the top right corner to save your entries or changes.

-You should now have an understanding of how to add and remove Categories or Tags to your WordPress page or post using the Gutenberg editor.
+Congrats!
+You are well on your way to becoming a Rock Star WordPress user.
+You can read some more of our WordPress Tutorials, and continue on your journey!
+After this article, you should now have an understanding of how to add and remove Categories or Tags to your WordPress post using the Gutenberg editor.
 For more information on using the Gutenberg editor, please see How to Add Tables using the Gutenberg editor.

 6 WordPress Plugins + 2 Essential Services

 Everything you need to build and manage WordPress websites in one Central place.